 That means dogs can experience the entourage effect of consuming CBD and other cannabinoids, yet be sure that he is not consuming any THC.
-This product is recommended for those who wish to ensure that they are not wasting any THC at all because of health and other reasons, like drug testing.

 Though CBD isolate is also THC free, it does not have the other cannabinoids, which are suitable for health.

-Full-spectrum CBD vs Isolate
+Full-Spectrum CBD vs Isolate